mmelkersen/EndpointManager/Intune Debug Tools/Readme.md

 - What next? send me feedback on feedback@memtipsandtricks.tech and let me know what could be a huge help for you.

-Download the MSI [Here](https://github.com/mmelkersen/EndpointManager/raw/main/Intune%20Debug%20Tools/IntuneDebugToolsv1.5.msi "Microsoft Intune debug toolkit") and install on machines of your choice
+Download the MSI [Here](https://github.com/mmelkersen/EndpointManager/raw/main/Intune%20Debug%20Tools/IntuneDebugToolsv1.5.msi "Microsoft Intune debug toolkit") and install on machines of your choice.

+Jason Bergner has made a very cool post how you can add the tool to PowerShell App Deployment Toolkit [Here](https://silentinstallhq.com/intune-debug-tools-silent-install-how-to-guide/ "Deployment Guide")

 ***